 Dendrites are needle-like growths that develop on the surface of lithium metal, which is used as the anode, or negative electrode, of a battery.
 They induce undesirable side reactions that decrease energy density, and at worst, cause shorting of the electrodes that can result in fires or explosions.

-Arizona State University that involves employing a three-dimensional layer of Polydimethylsiloxane (PDMS), or silicone, as the substrate of lithium metal anode, has been found to lessen dendrite formation and stands to radically extend battery life as well as diminish safety hazards.
+New research from Arizona State University that involves employing a three-dimensional layer of Polydimethylsiloxane (PDMS), or silicone, as the substrate of lithium metal anode, has been found to lessen dendrite formation and stands to radically extend battery life as well as diminish safety hazards.

 According to Hanqing Jiang, a professor in Arizona State University's School for Engineering of Matter, Transport and Energy and a lead researcher on a paper published in Nature Energy, the findings have applicability for both lithium-ion and lithium-air batteries, as well as implications for other metal-anode-based batteries.